-Superficially describing the taste or flavor of the wine ("refinement and equilibrium"), the body of the deliberate choice of words for this ad copy really means to suggest brings home the promise that the viewer and buyer of this product will attain for himself "refinement and equilibrium.
+Superficially describing the taste or flavor of the wine ("refinement and equilibrium"), the deliberate choice of words for this ad copy brings home the promise that the viewer and buyer of this product will attain for himself "refinement and equilibrium.

 Appealing to emotions rather than logic, the address to a male viewer and the promise of the advertisement are keyed by the words "alluring" and "enticing," both of which reinforce the underlying joke: since "men," who supposedly have only one thing on their mind, must know the one thing more alluring than a glass of wine.
-Too tastefull to be explicit, the language implies it is suggestive-"Fine wines.
+Too tasteful to be explicit, the language is suggestive-"Fine wines.
 Be seduced."
 With a subtle wink and a tip of the cigar, we "men" know that it is not a glass of wine by which we desire to be seduced.
 Or perhaps the message could better be summarized: first the wine, then the woman?

-Which leads one back to the two suggestive images of wine goblets, which in their emphasis on curves stand-in for the attractive woman in a bikini which would be in their place if this were an advertisement for Budwiser.
-But we have better taste than that, since, of course, we drink Bordeaux.
+Reconsidering the two suggestive images of wine goblets, their emphasis on curves stands-in for the attractive woman in a bikini who would be in their place if this were an advertisement for Budwiser.
+But we have better taste than that, since, we drink Bordeaux; we've been seduced.